preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

     //New way to get block settings
     @BlockSettingsWriter<MyBlockSettings>({
+        /**
-        //New way to set default value for MyBlockSettings.
+        * New way to set default value for MyBlockSettings.

+        * IT IS RECOMMENDED TO SET DEFAULT VALUE FOR ALL PROPERTIES OF MyBlockSettings.

-        //NOTE: it is recommended to set default value for all properties of MyBlockSettings.
-Otherwise you will lost reactivity on block settings and end up with using bad-$forceUpdate() everywhere.
+        * Otherwise, your component might lost reactivity on settings then end up with using bad-$forceUpdate() everywhere.

+        */
         defaultValue: MyBlockConfigurationFactory.defaultSettings()
     })
-    private settings: IBlockSettingsWriter<MyBlockSettings>; //Block settings will be added to this property before the block component is created.
+    //Block settings will be set to this property automatically before creating the block settings component. private settings: IBlockSettingsWriter<MyBlockSettings>;

 }